The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 Pros

-• Linux distros are the best choice if you want to bring old machines with outdated hardware back to life.
+• Useful if you want to bring back to life old machines with outdated hardware.

 Cons

 Distros are basically different versions of the main Operating System.
-There are distros tailored for just about anything.
+There are distros tailored for anything.

 Desktop Computers